An online study and practice course

 Application Process and Criteria for Selection

-In order to maintain small groups to support the intimate nature of the program, we are generally able to accept about half of our online course applicants.
+In order to maintain weekly study groups to support the intimate nature of the program, space in the course is limited by the number of small groups we can offer.
 We endeavor to include those with previous meditation experience, those who have limited access to dharma study in their area, and those who have demonstrated keen interest.

 The prerequisite experience for this course is a basic mindfulness practice.

 Acceptance into the program is contingent upon a short virtual conversation (approximately 15 minutes) with BCBS staff to ensure clarity of commitment and comfort level with technology.